pool2win/bsl/README.md

 secrets or using tweaked keys.
 Both bitcoin contracts and the blockchain are described in BSL.

 BSL is best described with examples.
-The example below shows a coinbase transaction and how it is spent into a HTLC that is also later spent.

 ## Example: Simple Script spendable by one of two keys

+This example shows a coinbase transaction and how it is spent into a contract that can spent by two parties.

 ```
 # Define keys